Past and Prologue: The Politics of Memory in the American Revolution (under contract to Yale University Press)

-This manuscript argues that cultural memories of the historical past were crucial in shaping both the political dynamics of coming of the Revolution and the development of early American nationalism.
+This manuscript argues that changing cultural memories of the historical past were crucial in shaping both the political dynamics of coming of the Revolution and the development of early American nationalism.
 It uncovers a wealth of historical writing and representations throughout the period’s cultural production that had been outside the bounds of previous scholarship on eighteenth-century historiography by being the first to apply the methodological concept of “history culture” to early America.
 Past and Prologue shows how the conflict with Britain forced Americans to construct, revise, and deconstruct a number of shared historical pasts as part of a decades-long process of identity formation necessary to establishing political and, later, cultural independence from Britain.

 “‘All remembrance of themselves’: Creating the Colonial Past in the Revolutionary Historical Imagination, 1764-1812”

 - Drawn from two dissertation chapters, this article explores how colonists created for the first time a shared colonial past in the political rhetoric of the 1760s and 1770s and how they revised that colonial past after the war in light of the political and cultural challenges of the early national period, particularly the fostering of national identity and cultural independence from the former mother country.

 “Networking and the Institutionalization of History Culture in the Early Republic, 1783-1812”

 - This article looks at the interconnected relationships between historians, antiquarians, poets, essayists, painters, politicians, publishers, and booksellers in the early republic.
 It argues that this informal networking played a significant role in the rapid growth of historical cultural production and informed the creation of the nation’s first historical institutions.

 “Cultural Authority and the Creation of Civil Society in Colonial New York City, 1747-1770”